whitewind664/sdp/summaries/sprint11.md

 ## Overall team (Scrum Master)
 - Done: Everyone advancing steadily on work.
 We have good efficient meetings and work well together.
-Each member of the team has their areas of expertise and when needer we help each other out!
+Each member of the team has their areas of expertise and when needed we help each other out!
 - Went well: Good coordination, hard work!
 Everything as it should be.
 - To improve: A few issues with CI we should figure it out very soon.
 More TESTS (Our team will handle it, we're confident about that)!